Lab 5 - Realtime database

 - Empty because the app is installed on a new device.

-to make the asynchronous method call and use the synchronousWait()
+Taskto make the asynchronous method call and use the synchronousWait()method. - But since

 Data Repo